naomijub/wooridb/README.md

 ### `UPDATE ENTITY`:
-There are 2 updates possible.
+There are two possible updates.

 #### `UPDATE SET ENTITY`:
 `SET` updates defines the current value of the entity to the ones being passed, so if your entity is `{a: 123, b: 12.5,}` and your set update has the hashmap `{a: 432, c: \"hello\",}`, the current state value will be `{a: 432, b: 12.5, c: \"hello\",}`.
 Example request:  `'UPDATE my_entity_name SET {a: -4, b: 32,} INTO 48c7640e-9287-468a-a07c-2fb00da5eaed'`.